Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Problem Formulation and Privacy Definitions

 \subsection{Pointwise Maximal Leakage}

-Recently, PML \cite{saeidian2023pointwise} has been proposed as a privacy measure inspired by quantitative information flow \cite{saeidian2023pointwise}.
-As the name suggests, PML generalizes the concept of maximal leakage \cite{issa2019operational} in a pointwise view and quantifies the amount of worst-case information leakage of an algorithm with a prior distribution.
-PML is obtained by assessing the risk posed by adversaries in two highly threatening views: the randomized functions view \cite{issa2019operational} and the gain function view \cite{m2012measuring}.
-In the following, we plan to introduce PML based on the gain function view, since it could be defined on the general database and is suitable for the game model with general cost function sets \cite{saeidian2023pointwisegeneral}.
+Recently, PML \cite{saeidian2023pointwise} has been proposed as a privacy measure inspired by quantitative information flow. {As the name suggests, PML generalizes the concept of maximal leakage \cite{issa2019operational} in a pointwise view over each observation sequence $\bm o$ and quantifies the worst-case information leakage against outside adversaries.} PML is obtained by assessing the risk posed by adversaries in two highly threatening views: the randomized functions view \cite{issa2019operational} and the gain function view \cite{m2012measuring}.
+In the following, we introduce PML based on the gain function view, since it could be defined on the general database and is suitable for game theory with general cost function sets \cite{saeidian2023pointwisegeneral}.